tony-aw/tinycodet/README.md

 `stringi` is of course required for this packages.
 Besides that, I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.

+For the sake of proper programming etiquette, I also highly recommend the `this.path` R package (<https://github.com/ArcadeAntics/this.path>), which allows for getting the path of the current script (i.e. get the source file location), without all the issues found in packages such as the `here` and `whereami` packages.

 # Compatibility with other operator-related R packages

 The `stringi` R package has the `%s+%` and `%s*%` operators.
-They do virtually the same things as in `tidyoperators`, and so the masking of these functions can safely be ignored.
+They do exactly the same things as in `tidyoperators`, and so the masking of these functions can safely be ignored.
 I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.